 Rehearsal Dinner Favors

 Some of our other posts give great advice about what rehearsal dinner favors to give.
 While you’re here, we just want to remind you that this is the perfect time to dish them out.
 Your wedding party and parents will all be present which sure beats handing them out one by one.
-This is especially recommended if the favors you are gifting is meant to be worn or shown off during the wedding ceremony.
+This is especially recommended if the favors you are gifting are meant to be worn or shown off during the wedding ceremony.

 Whether you want to host the theme that you may have missed out on or just take advantage of your friends and family getting together, the wedding rehearsal event has become the unofficial kickoff party to the entire weekend of events and celebrations.
 So, make sure you do it right with proper planning and enthusiasm.